JOB POSTING: 2026-77-01

 Our Offer

-- 2 Permanent Full Time positions at 35 hours per week, availability Monday to Friday, 8:30 AM to 5:00 PM, (some evening and weekends).
+- A full-time position at 35 hours per week, availability Mondays to Fridays, from 8:30 AM to 5:00 PM.

 Benefits include: